 - behavior: shaped by company culture, based on the norms and values within the organization;

 - design: the consistent use of certain visual trademarks, such as company logo, use of color and style elements;

 - communication: the communicative output towards different stakeholders, such as investor relations, PR and marketing campaigns.

-The corporate identity provides valuable guidelines for the content of the content marketing message, as well as the tone of voice and visual appearance.
-Particular value for content marketing can include the development of an editorial body, or team.
-This term, common in the publishing business, offers a reference point, and direction, for the editorial elbow space of the content marketing initiatives.
-The editorial body sets out the goals, the principles and the starting points for communicating.
+The brand identity provides valuable guidelines for the content of the B2B marketing message, as well as the tone of voice and visual appearance.
+Particular value for B2B content marketing can include the development of editorial guidelines and an editorial board.
+This terms, commonly used in the publishing business, offer a reference point, and direction, for the editorial elbow space of the content marketing initiatives.
+The editorial guidelines set out the goals, the principles and the starting points for communicating.

-For content marketers, aside from the existence of a living ‘corporate story’, it can provide grip for initiatives and campaigns.
-The corporate story is a tale (or a series of stories) that connects the vision and the mission to the positioning of the organization in the market and the society.
+For B2B content marketers, aside from the existence of a living ‘company story’, it can provide grip for initiatives and campaigns.
+The company story is a tale (or a series of stories) that connects the vision and the mission to the positioning of the small business in the market and the society.
 It’s used as a strategic compass and aimed at all stakeholders, including employees, customers and shareholders.

-So the message and the stories contained within the modern marketing activities of the organization must be consistent with the mission, vision and strategy of the organization.
+So the message and the stories contained within the marketing activities of the company must be consistent with the mission, vision and strategy of the company.
 By sharing relevant knowledge, expertise and experience, in an authentic way, confidence and trust is created.
 Authentic communication is thereby guaranteed, and this is reinforced by communicating from the why-level.
-Not only should the content be in line with the strategy, defining the marketing strategy must be compatible.
-Strategic choices in content marketing include the following:
+Not only should the content be in line with the strategy, defining the B2B marketing strategy must be compatible.
+Strategic choices in B2B marketing include the following: